Hairum-Qureshi/mern-blog/MARKDOWN/notes.md

 3. Make sure your express-session cookie object has `sameSite: "none"` commented out.
 If uncommented, it will delete the cookie on page reload **this applies to the backend**

 4. To rename your express-session cookie from "connect.sid", just add `name: "new-cookie-name",` in your session object **this applies to the backend**

+## In Express Session to delete a cookie:

+1. Make sure that your axios request in the frontend is a GET request